CodyDeLaTorre/reading-notes/201/class8.md

 ## CSS - Flexbox

-1. You can control alignment in one axis, a row or a column, not both together as we can do in grid.
+1. You can control alignment in one axis, a row or a column, but not both together as we can do in grid.

-2. Your cross axis is alwasy opposite of you main axis and you can set the main axis either to column or row
+2. Your cross axis is always opposite of your main axis and you can set the main axis either to column or row

 3. A screen reader will read out the content in the logical order and reordering the visual display away from how things are ordered in the HTML document negatively impacts accessibility